How much should I expect to pay for Trulicity®?

 Review these questions with your doctor:

 ❑ Do you have other medical conditions, including problems with your pancreas, kidneys, liver, or stomach, or have a history of diabetic retinopathy (vision problems related to diabetes)?

 ❑ Do you take other diabetes medicines, such as insulin or sulfonylureas?

 ❑ Do you take any other prescription medicines or over-the-counter drugs, vitamins or herbs?

 Review the list below with your doctor.
 Trulicity may not be right for you if:

 ❑ You are pregnant or plan to become pregnant or breastfeeding or plan to breastfeed.

-❑ You have type 1 diabetes or diabetic ketoacidosis.
+❑ You have type 1 diabetes.

 ❑ You have or have had an inflamed pancreas (pancreatitis).